Arrival and induction

 Welcome from the Head of Department

-Congratulations on your A-level results!
+Congratulations on your A-level (or equivalent) results!

 I'm delighted that you've chosen Durham Chemistry for your degree studies and I look forward to meeting you this October.
 I'm sure that your time in Durham will be both an intellectually stimulating and personally rewarding one.
 The University and colleges have much to offer in terms of social, sporting and musical life and are a wonderful place to spend three or four years as an undergraduate.
 I hope that you'll find the Department an equally (or more!) stimulating place to spend time.
 Our aim during your degree course will be to give you the best undergraduate chemical education possible, and to provide a supportive but intellectually challenging environment in which you can thrive.
 We'll aim to provide all the opportunities you need to learn the essentials of chemistry, but also expose you to (and involve you in) some of the cutting-edge research that goes on in the Department.